PrestaShop/open-source/content/project-organization/quality-council/processes/contribute-ui-tests.md

 ### Create the PR
 * The contributor create a PR targetting the development branch for UI tests.
-* The contributor can check that its PR works with the [Github Action `ga.tests.ui.pr`](https://github.com/PrestaShop/ga.tests.ui.pr).
+* The contributor can check that the PR works with the [Github Action `ga.tests.ui.pr`](https://github.com/PrestaShop/ga.tests.ui.pr).

 ### Review the PR
 * The review is done by [Software Developers in Tests of the project](/project-organization/people-and-roles/#software-developers-in-test).
 * Some checks are done :
-  * the PR complies with [contribution guidelines](https://devdocs.prestashop-project.org/8/contribute/contribution-guidelines/);
+  * The PR complies with [contribution guidelines](https://devdocs.prestashop-project.org/8/contribute/contribution-guidelines/);
-  * the CI is green (lint, typescript check);
+  * The CI is green (lint, typescript check);
-  * the scenario is followed;
+  * The scenario is followed;
-  * the test is executed without errors in the [nightly](https://github.com/PrestaShop/ga.tests.ui.pr);
+  * The test is executed without errors in the [nightly](https://github.com/PrestaShop/ga.tests.ui.pr);
-  * the test use the Page Object Model pattern.
+  * The test use the Page Object Model pattern.

 ### Merge of the PR
 * The merge is done after two approvals of [Software Developers in Tests of the project](/project-organization/people-and-roles/#software-developers-in-test) including a maintainer.